alcanunsal/sentiment-analysis/README.md

 this is the repository for my graduation project: sentiment analysis on twitter for brands and corporations. twitter mentions for airline companies are used as the training data.

+the model uses word embeddings and a bidirectional LSTM neural network to predict the sentiment (positive, negative, neutral) of a tweet/customer feedback.

+further improvements will include using part-of-speech tags and dependency information of words in addition to word embeddings.

 ### current test accuracy score: 81%

 dataset sources: